 It also provides Google with context to understand your image.

-Alt text is important to improve the accessibility of your website and it improves your SEO.
+Alt text is important to improve the accessibility of your website and also it improves your SEO.

 Don’t skip this step.